freakanonymous/enemy/README.md

 * custom string encoding (char map lightaidra based)
 * custom botkiller strings for memory scanning
 * 1s sleep on botkill
+# I ASSUME NO RESPONSIBILITY FOR ANY DAMAGES CAUSED BY THIS PROGRAM, SOURCE CODE, OR ASSOCIATED FILES POSTED.
+# THIS IS POSTED UNDER CREATIVE COMMONS LICENSE AND IS ART.